argoproj-labs/hera/docs/examples/workflows/loops/fanout_extra_kwargs.md

-# Dynamic Fanout Extra Kwargs
+# Fanout Extra Kwargs

-This example showcases how clients can use Hera to dynamically generate tasks that process outputs from one task in parallel.
-This is useful for batch jobs and instances where clients do not know ahead of time how many tasks/entities they may need to process.
-In addition to the fanout, this example showcases how one can set up extra parameters for the job to dictate what the fanout should execute over.
+This example shows how to use a fan-out over one argument, while keeping the others the same.

 === "Hera"